btcnhung1299/study-notes/Reinforcement Learning/Algorithms/QMIX.md

-QMIX [1] is a multi-agent reinforcement learning algorithm.
+QMIX [1] is a multi-agent reinforcement learning algorithm that allows centralized learning with decentralized execution.

 ### Components
 QMIX contains two different networks: